Jennifer Ward-Lealand: Biography

 Ward-Lealand's first ongoing television role was as Jan in Close to Home (1978–1980).
 She sought opportunities to develop her theatre skills with roles at Downstage Youth Theatre.
-After leaving school, Ward-Lealand spent a year touring New Zealand in a community theatre group, The Town and Country Players, performing clown shows and appearing in Chekhov's one-act play The Bear.
-When she was seventeen, she had the epiphany that she wanted to train at Theatre Corporate, inspired by a performance of Metamorphosis directed by Raymond Hawthorne.
+After leaving school, Ward-Lealand spent a year touring New Zealand in a community theatre group, The Town and Country Players, performing school and community shows and appearing in Chekhov's one-act play 'The Bear.
+When she was seventeen, and ushering at Downstage Theatre, she was inspired by a performance by the company of Theatre Corporate of Metamorphosis directed by Paul Minifie.